 Example 1: Basic Examples of WEEKDAY Function

-If the days are given as date format and do not need to input the return_type value, you may utilize the following formula.
+If the days are given in date format and do not need to input the return_type value, you may utilize the following formula in the D5 cell.

 But if the return type is 2 and 16 respectively for the same dataset.
-You may use the following formula.
+You may use the following formula in the D5 cell.